 This splitboard has a channel puck system.
 It comes with Voile pucks canted at 2.5 degrees.

 This board scored well above average in the playful ratings.
 On feature-filled pow fields, we all enjoyed hucking and testing their air sense.
 It wasn't the most freestyle focused board, but it was certainly a fun ride that allowed for a bit of playful trickery.

 Voile deserves Karma credit for being the first manufacturer to make splitboards.
 This splitboard has a totally capable and modern design that is also one of the most affordable boards in our review.

 This board should be considered by anyone on a budget who wants a lightweight but quality splitboard.
 While some folks might knock off points for the Cap Construction, we appreciated the light weight and had no durability issues during our testing.

-While it missed out on an award, the Revelator is a great option for those that are cost conscious and in search of a splitboard.
+While it missed out on an award, the Revelator is a great option for those that are cost-conscious and in search of a splitboard.
 Not only is it representative of a great value, but it also has an impressively low weight; these two factors are not often found in the same board.
-From powder days to huge climbs, the Revelator is worthy splitboard.
+From powder days to huge climbs, the Revelator is a worthy splitboard.